History Files Nav bar

 391

-The Kingdom of Lesser Armenia (Erzindjan)
+Kingdom of Lesser Armenia (Erzindjan / Cilicia)

 AD 1080 - 1375

-Cilicia (pr. silish) is an ancient region of south-eastern Asia Minor, in present Southern Turkey, between the Mediterranean and the Taurus range.
+Cilicia (pr. silish) is an ancient region of south-eastern Asia Minor, in present southern Turkey, between the Mediterranean and the Taurus range.
 It included a high and barren plateau, Cilicia Trachia or Cilicia Tracheia, and a fertile plain, Cilicia Pedias.

 (The main list is backed up with one that gives further names, but they are poorly dated.
 These additional names may not have been reigning kings, but were numbered as members of the dynasty.
 They may have been co-regents.)